gjanders/SplunkAdmins/README.md

 ## Release Notes
 ### 3.0.15
-- Merged pull request from sifters relating to replacing comment macro with the triple backtick option introduced in Splunk 8.1
+- Merged pull request from sifters relating to replacing comment macro with the triple backtick option introduced in Splunk 8.1.
+This involved editing many searches to change the format of the comments.

+New reports:
+- SearchHeadLevel - configtracker index example2

 ### 3.0.14
 New reports: